KauzClay/docs-tap/cartographer-conventions/troubleshooting.hbs.md

 ### Symptoms

-While processing workloads with large SBOM, the Cartographer Convention controller manager pod can fail with the status `CrashLoopBackOff` or `OOMKilled`.
+While processing workloads with a large SBOM, the Cartographer Convention controller manager pod can fail with the status `CrashLoopBackOff` or `OOMKilled`.

 To work around this problem you can increase the memory limit to `512Mi` to fix the pod crash.

-For example:
+Symptom example:

 ```console
 NAME                                                          READY   STATUS             RESTARTS          AGE